Types of Teas Destroyed

 One London publication described Bohea as infusing a dark and dull brownish red color which, on standing, deposits a black sediment.
 The liquor is sometimes faint, frequently smoky, but always unpleasant.
 The superior form of Bohea is known as Congou.

 Certainly, all the teas tossed overboard would disappoint a modern tea drinker because they were way past their prime.
-The Boston teas were plucked in 1770 and 1771, transported by ship to London warehouses where they sat for a couple of years, and finally placed aboard ships bound for the colonies in October 1773.
+The Boston teas were plucked in 1770 and 1771, transported by ship to London warehouses where they sat for a couple of years, and finally placed aboard ships bound for the colonies in late summer 1773.